-- To contribute to the sharing of acquired knowledge through collaboration between companies and research lecturers
+- To contribute to the sharing of acquired knowledge through collaboration between companies and research active faculty

-- To train the Group’s teachers, both permanent and temporary, on how to use and incorporate case study methodology (internal courses, CCMP courses, FNEGE courses etc.)
+- To train the Group’s Faculty, both permanent and temporary, on how to use and incorporate case study methodology (internal courses, CCMP courses, FNEGE courses etc.)

-- To involve students through consultancy projects* and through their thesis
+- To involve students through consultancy projects* and through their theses

 - To communicate the benefits of case study methodology and to showcase our partner companies

 - To maintain valuable links with case study centres such as CCMP, The Case Centre and HEC Montreal case centre)